ebobzom/wejappa-task-2/README.md

         (4) For getting of all notes make a GET request to http://localhost:3000/notes

-        5) For getting of one note make a GET request to http://localhost:3000/notes/?notetitle=<YOUR NOTE TITL
+        5) For getting of one note make a GET request to http://localhost:3000/notes/?notetitle=<YOUR NOTE TITLE>